Approximate Bayesian computation for Markovian binary trees in phylogenetics

 We investigate the diversification and transition rates under an irreducible model with our ABC-PMC method.
 In this case, the observed data consist of a single large tree instead of multiple smaller trees with the same tree size; as a result, a few adjustments have been made to the algorithm (details are provided in Supplementary Section \ref{sec:onetree}).
-Based on the ML estimates in \citet{pyron2014early}, we used Unif$(0,0.2)$ as the prior for all parameters.
+Based on the MLEs in \citet{pyron2014early}, we used Unif$(0,0.2)$ as the prior for all parameters.
 Since it has been shown that the most recent common ancestor of the species is viviparous (phase 2) with strong support \citep{pyron2014early}, we use this as the starting phase.
-In Supplementary Figure \hyperlink{text:paritytrace}{9}, we present the trace plots of the posterior means for the parameters and the growth rate.
-These plots indicate convergence to a stable posterior by the 30th iteration.
-In Figure~\ref{fig:posterior_parity}, we show the final posterior distributions for the parameters, together with the estimated parameters from \citet{pyron2014early}.
-The diversification rates in phase $2$ are estimated less accurately than those in phase $1$, as we have fewer phase-2 leaves.
-We find that viviparous species have higher estimated speciation and extinction rates than oviparous species, consistent with the findings of \cite{pyron2014early}.
-This suggests that our method is able to capture the signals of rate variation in the data